example42/example42.github.io/_drafts/2018-01-15-first_run_mode_with_psick.md

 A special phase, disabled by default, is applied only at the very first time Puppet is executed.

-Its purpose is to give users the possibility to make configurations on a node via Puppet before actually making a full Puppet ru .
+Its purpose is to give users the possibility to make configurations on a node via Puppet before actually making a full Puppet run.

 Optionally, a reboot may be triggered at the end of this first Puppet run.

-The next Puppet executions will be normal and will use the normal configurations expected in each nodes.
+The next Puppet executions will use the normal configurations expected in each nodes.

 Possible use cases for Firstrun mode:

 - Set a desired hostname on Windows, reboot and join an AD domain
 - Install aws-sdk gem, reboot and have ec2_tags facts since the first real Puppet run
 - Set external facts with configurable content (not via pluginsync) and run a catalog only when they are loaded (after the first run)
 - Any case where a configuration or some installations have to be done in a separated and never repeating first run.
 With or without a system reboot.